 Basal cell carcinoma (BCC) is the most common form of skin cancer.
 It usually appears as a pink or pale, raised or flat skin lesion, it may be ulcerated.
 Frequently it may also have a less obvious appearance.
 BCC’s are locally invasive but tend not to spread to other parts of the body.

 Squamous cell carcinoma is the second most common form of skin cancer.
-It also frequently appears as a pink raised skin lesion, it often has a crust on the surface, or it may be ulcerated.
+It also frequently appears as a pink raised skin lesion and it often has a crust on the surface, or it may be ulcerated.
 However, they often have a less obvious appearance.
 They may grow rapidly and tend to behave more aggressively.
-If not treated early they may eventually spread to other parts of the body.
+If not treated to early, they may eventually spread to other parts of the body.

 Melanoma is less common than the other types of skin cancer.
 It usually appears as a brown skin lesion, which increases in size, may have some darker areas, or an irregular margin.
 It can start in a preexisting mole that changes in appearance, but more commonly it starts as a new skin lesion.
 Melanoma is an extremely dangerous type of skin cancer.
 It commonly spreads to other parts of the body.
 Early diagnosis and management increases the chances of successful treatment.